sheenamt/msings/README.rst

 5. Run the analysis script for the batch of samples.
 Output will be in subfolders of the same directories containing the BAM data, subfolders are named after the samples themselves

 Default execution:
->>>  scripts/run_msings.sh PATH/TO/REF_GENOME PATH/TO/BAM_LIST
+>>>  scripts/run_msings.sh PATH/TO/BAM_LIST PATH/TO/INTERVALS_FILE PATH/TO/BEDFILE PATH/TO/REF_GENOME PATH/TO/MSI_BASELINE

-If you already edited the run_msings.sh script to point to your reference files, script may be run as follows:
+If you already edited the run_msings.sh script to point to the reference files (either yours or the TCGA files in the doc/ folder), script may be run as follows:
 >>>  scripts/run_msings.sh PATH/TO/BAM_LIST

 Execution for custom data sets: